A destination for shopping, dining, and family fun

 World flavors abound from street tacos in a festively themed El Taco Luchador and Cuban staples like ropa vieja at Mojito in Havana to a modern twist on Asian classics at District 6, Vietnamese quick service at NamNam and the best of Thailand including all spice levels of satay and pad thai at Simply Thai.

 At Chenoweth Square, you’ll find several local boutiques.
 Pick up fashions and accessories at Merci and Lemon Tree.
 For home décor, there’s Fleur de Lis.
 Find unique gifts at Cartwheels Paper & Gifts.
-If you’re traveling with your four-legged friends, pop by the pet-friendly Three Dog Bakery.
+If traveling with your four-legged friends, pop by the pet-friendly Three Dog Bakery.

 Down the street is Colonial Designs, a local favorite for flowers, fashions and home décor.
-Head further east for larger shopping centers and malls (Mall St. Matthews and Oxmoor Center, and outdoor shopping center, The Paddock Shops) featuring national names.
+Head east for larger shopping centers and malls (Mall St. Matthews and Oxmoor Center, and outdoor shopping center, The Paddock Shops) featuring national names.
 Nearby is Westport Village, home to more than a dozen walkable local shops and restaurants.
-A new Ballard Design & Frontgate outlet is luring in furniture lovers from around the region.
+A new Ballard Design & Frontgate outlet is luring furniture lovers from around the region.

 Eat & Drink

 Whether you are looking for a quaint lunch spot with good food or a unique local barbeque joint, you can satisfy your appetite at one of the many Middletown restaurants.
 Popular lunch spots with Southern flavor are Cheddar Box Café or Cottage Café along historic Main Street.
 Foodies will enjoy the adventurous small plates and wine pairings at LouVino.
-Rumors’ fresh seafood and wings have been attracting locals for over 30 years.
+Rumors’ fresh seafood and wings have attracted locals for over 30 years.
 Enjoy live music at the Blind Squirrel and Barrel 33.
-Enjoy Louisville’s take on hot chicken at Joella’s or Royal’s Hot Chicken.
+Enjoy Louisville’s take on hot chicken at Joella’s.
 Masa Japanese Bistro & Sushi have menus filled with fresh sushi and noodle bowls.
 Pair good food with craft beer at Great Flood Middletown.
 Several local favorites have brought their popular cuisine to Middletown like Simply Thai, and Havana Rumba.
 Looking for a pizza to share?
 Head to local pizzerias Bearno’s, Coal’s Artisan Pizza, or Impellizzeri’s (order the breadsticks—trust us).
 BBQ fans need to plan a visit to Mark’s Feed Store where they have been serving famous BBQ and sauces since 1988.

-Growing from an early settlement to trading center to small city, Middletown is a vibrant suburb that offers small-town charm.
+Growing from an early settlement to a trading center to a small city, Middletown is a vibrant suburb that offers small-town charm.
 Restored cottages along the historic Main Street are home to friendly, locally-owned shops and restaurants.
 Middletown is also home to the legendary Valhalla Golf Club, designed by Jack Nicklaus, this course has hosted multiple PGA events and a Ryder Cup.